Panasonic L1 vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-L1 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L1 does not offer wifi capability.
+In contrast, the L1 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic L1 and the Sony A6000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.